 A reds stalwart passes on

 2004 - Geoff Twentyman died in a Southport hospital after a long illness.
 He played 184 times at left-half after signing from Carlisle United for £10,000 in December 1953, bagging nineteen goals.
 He returned to Anfield as Chief Scout in 1967, a position he held for nineteen years.
 Among the players he recommended to the club were Ray Clemence, Kevin Keegan, Phil Neal, Ian Rush and John Toshack.
+On the same day, future red Ragnar Klavan played for Estonia in their 5-2 friendly defeat in Malta.

 Happy birthday Rickie